 In February 2001, I was contacted by Detective Tony Shaw of Sydney Central Police, who had been assigned to the prosecution of Lear for his court transgressions.
 After reviewing the evidence and interviewing me, he confirmed that a prima facie case could be sustained.
 He then suggested that because Lear was now an elderly man in poor health and that he had already served considerable time in jail for offences similar to those under consideration, that it would be merciful if the matter was suspended unless Lear caused any more problems, whereupon it could be reinstated.
 I agreed to this, as Lear had not been heard on the 2 metre band for a long time and had not caused any more problems.

-In January 2006, I was informed by another amateur radio operator that Lear died in July 2005, literally broke and homeless.
+In January 2006, I was informed by another amateur radio operator that Lear died in July 2005, literally broke and homeless because of his sheer stupidity in trying to victimise me and other radio amateurs.
 That brought to a close the sad and sorry saga of the greatest nuisance to amateur radio that has ever been experienced in Australia.